 My next choice, Time Out New York counts as a magazine, a website and as well as an app.
 TimeOut New York.
 This magazine is given out for free on Wednesday of each week in Manhattan outside various train stations.
 For the week it’s published it tells you about local politics, all the major and minor events happening, all restaurants opening or closing, concerts, whether free or exclusive.
 It’s information overload.
 Another option if you miss TimeOut New York is the Village Voice that is also free weekly and has an app.
 New Yorkers are so very lucky.

 I Love Free Concerts is a New York-centric website that you should be following on their Twitter account because every day you will be alerted on what to do for free in New York, I mean what else do you need?
 What other reason do I need to give you to get a Twitter account if you don’t already have on?
 Just asking.

 Nycgo.com is New York’s official website, if you don’t get to see another magazine or website this is where you need to go.
 This is where you are first alerted for Broadway Week, Restaurant Week, Off-Broadway Week and all the yearly parades.
 It’s changed very often and links you to the city’s main website NYC.gov which includes the government administration branch.

-Honorable mention goes to some other apps as well those would be Instagram because everyone should have this app to take and share all the beauty of this way too picturesque city, and the new up and coming app for IOS and desktop is Bobbypin where you share where you’ve been on your personally made maps. from anywhere around the world, it’s like being a travel guide and your followers can trace your path.
+Honorable mention goes to some other apps as well those would be Instagram because everyone should have this app to take and share all the beauty of this way too picturesque city.
+And the new up and coming website, is The Skint, the website for free and cheap New York for the broke New Yorker.

 Do you know of any apps that you find indispensable in your city?
 You can leave your favorites in the comments below.
 Maybe I’ll find new favorites from your suggestions?